cheatcode/mongodb/README.md

-# MongoDB Deployment with SSL and Monitoring
+# MongoDB Deployment with TLS and Monitoring

 This repository contains a comprehensive set of scripts for deploying, securing, and monitoring MongoDB instances.
-The scripts are designed to be modular, allowing you to set up MongoDB with proper security, SSL encryption, and monitoring capabilities.
+The scripts are designed to be modular, allowing you to set up MongoDB with proper security, TLS encryption, and monitoring capabilities.

 ## Table of Contents